Below, learn about charges that cause payments to function differently than typical Site charges.

 The image below shows the Payments section of the parent invoice.

-To learn more about Recurring Billing [READ HERE].
+To learn more about Recurring Billing here.

-Point of Sale Charge To Site
+Point of Sale: Charge To Site

-Items sold through the Point of Sale and paid for by the Charge To Site payment method are added to a reservation's invoice to be paid for on the reservation.
-When a payment is made on a reservation with Point of Sale Charges (POS Charges), any money collected will go towards paying the POS Charges first.
+Items sold through Campspot's native, internal Point of Sale and paid for by the Charge To Site payment method are added to a reservation's invoice to be paid for on the reservation.

 The images below show a reservation with a $669.68 balance that is a combination of the Site costs, Reservation Surcharges, Taxes, and POS Charges.